Hacking River: Aboriginal history

+The river valley underwent significant change with sea level rise 18,000 to 7,500 years ago which completely displaced inhabitants of previous coastal and river valley areas and resulted in dramatic changes in distributions of peoples.
+For more than 8,000 years prior to 1840, the Tharawal (or Dharwal) people occupied the catchment area evidenced by hundreds of Aboriginal artefacts, middens, rock carvings and cave paintings.

-The Gweagal people lived mainly by the saltwater bays and estuaries of Port Hacking, they also used the freshwater resources of the upper Hacking River, Heathcote Creek and the Woronora River.
+The Gweagal people lived mainly by the saltwater bays and estuaries of Port Hacking.
+They also used the freshwater resources of the upper Hacking River, Heathcote Creek and the Woronora River.
 The Gweagal people were said to be the guardians of the sacred white clay pits on their territorial land, now known as the Kurnell Peninsula.
 They used the clay to make body paint, medicine and when mixed with local berries it was also used as a dietary supplement.

-European history
+Post-British colonial settlement

+In the mid-19th century shell grit was in high demand as a source of lime for building in the Sydney district.
+Consequently, mud and oyster rocks were collected in large numbers from Port Hacking catchment destroying a number of aboriginal midden sites in the region.